dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Convert-PropertyMapToObjectProperties.md

 ## PARAMETERS

 ### -PropertyMap
-The property map, as an array of hashtables, to convert to a properties array.
+Specifies the property map, as an array of hashtables, to convert to a properties array.

 ```yaml
 Type: System.Array